Do you need to eat fruits and vegetables?

 Diabetes and metabolic syndrome

-One systematic review and meta-analysis of eight RCTs examining the effects of fruit and vegetable intake in people with metabolic syndrome found that although blood pressure improved in people who ate more produce, fasting blood sugar levels were no different among the groups.
-The same held true for waist circumference, triglycerides and HDL cholesterol levels — all of which are considered markers of insulin resistance when outside the normal range.8
+One systematic review of eight RCTs examining the effects of fruit and vegetable intake in people with metabolic syndrome found that, although diastolic blood pressure slightly improved in those who ate more produce, fasting blood sugar levels were no different among the groups.14

-A randomized controlled study published in Diabetes Care — a journal of the American Diabetes Association — found that overweight adults who consumed four to seven fruits and vegetables per day didn’t experience any improvement in insulin resistance compared with those consuming less produce.10
+In one RCT published in Diabetes Care — a journal of the American Diabetes Association — researchers assigned overweight adults to consume two, four, or seven portions of fruits and vegetables per day for 12 weeks.
+Ultimately, none of the groups experienced any improvement in insulin resistance.15

-What about the lower-quality observational studies health organizations reference in support of claims that eating plenty of fruits and vegetables can help protect against diabetes?
-Large meta-analyses of these studies have shown very weak associations between fruit and vegetable intake and diabetes risk.12
+What about lower-quality observational studies that suggest eating plenty of fruits and vegetables can help protect against type 2 diabetes?
+Large meta-analyses of these studies have shown very weak associations between fruit and vegetable intake and type 2 diabetes risk.18

 Videos about diabetes

 Are fruits and vegetables heart-healthy?
-Although some experimental research suggests that eating more produce might reduce some cardiovascular disease (CVD) risk factors, the bulk of evidence to date is inconclusive.
+Although some experimental research suggests that eating more produce might reduce some cardiovascular disease (CVD) risk factors, the evidence to date is inconclusive with respect to clinical outcomes.

-Another systematic review of RCTs found that high potassium intake seemed to be beneficial for arterial health, while the effects of high fruit and vegetable intake on arterial function weren’t clear.15
+Another systematic review of both intervention trials and prospective cohort studies found that high potassium intake seemed to be beneficial for the arteries, while the effects of high fruit and vegetable intake on arterial function weren’t clear.20

-By contrast, RCTs in 2015 and 2016 study found no reduction in CVD risk factors in overweight people who consumed seven servings of produce per day compared to those who consumed two servings per day for 12 weeks.17 In these studies, blood levels of lutein (an antioxidant found in vegetables) were measured to confirm compliance among the different groups.
+Yet others found no reduction in CVD risk factors in overweight people who consumed seven servings of produce per day compared to those who consumed two servings per day for 12 weeks.22

 Videos about heart disease